BrainStatsSam/SIbootstrap/README.md

 ### Bias Calculations <a name="biascalcs"></a>

-This folder contains the functions used to implement the bootstrap and data-splitting.
+This folder contains the functions used to implement the bootstrap, circular inference and data-splitting to compute estiamtes of the mean, Cohen's d and partial R^2 estimates for the General Linear Model.

 ### Linear Modelling <a name="linmod"></a>
 This folder contains MVlm_multivar which fits a multivariate linear model